Chart Color Schemes

 Age

 The median age in Endeavour Hills - North is 39 years, which is higher than Greater Melbourne's average of 37 years and close to the national average of 38 years.
 Compared to Greater Melbourne, the 65-74 cohort is notably over-represented at 12.1% locally, while the 25-34 age group is under-represented at 12.7%.
 According to post-2021 Census data, the 65-74 age group has grown from 10.4% to 12.1%, and the 75-84 cohort has increased from 4.3% to 6.0%.
 Conversely, the 55-64 cohort has declined from 14.4% to 13.3%.
-Population forecasts for 2041 indicate significant demographic changes in Endeavour Hills - North.
+Population forecasts for Endeavour Hills - North indicate substantial demographic changes by 2041.
 The 75-84 age group is expected to grow by 80%, reaching 1,304 people from 725.
-Residents aged 65 and older will represent 94% of the anticipated population growth, while the 55-64 and 15-24 cohorts are expected to experience population declines.
+Residents aged 65 and older are expected to represent 94% of the anticipated population growth.
+Meanwhile, the 55-64 and 15-24 cohorts are projected to experience population declines.